redhat-developer/odo/docs/proposals/odo-v3-cli/odo-describe-component.md

 By default, it shows detail about component in the current directory.

-Alternatively users can use flags (`--name`, `--application`, `--namespace`) to specify existing component on the cluster and show information about it.
+Alternatively users can use flags (`--name`,  `--namespace`) to specify existing component on the cluster and show information about it.

-To describe component from cluster the `--name` and `--application` flags are always required. `--namespace` is optional and if not specified it will use the current namespace as defined in `KUBECONFIG`.
+To describe component from cluster the `--name` and  flags are always required. `--namespace` is optional and if not specified it will use the current namespace as defined in `KUBECONFIG`.

 ## Flags

 - `-o` (string) output information in a specified format (json).
 - `--name` name of the existing component on the cluster
-- `--application` name of the application on the clsuter
 - `--namespace` name of the cluster namespace.